 Dark is the mound that arches above the soldiers’ grave.
 Dark stands God’s commandment over the war dead.
 But bright are the heavens above the looming cross.
 Brighter yet shines their solace: God has the final word.

 The inscription helps interpret the profound symbolism of the cemetery as a whole.
 Standing outside the gate of La Cambe, you ought to be struck by how narrow the doorway into it is.
 Its impracticality is so striking that it commands attention.
-Before passing through, if you look around, you’ll notice in the brick work surrounding the entrance a series of different colored stones that form lines radiating outward from the doorway.
+Before passing through, if you look around, you’ll notice in the brick work surrounding the entrance a series of different colored stones that form lines radiating outward from the entry point.
 If the lines continued, they would range throughout the countryside.
 The lines are meant to suggest the ingress of the souls of the German dead coming in from throughout the Normandy battlefields.
-Regarding the narrow doorway, one brochure posits that the constriction captures the idea that death is lonely, and one passes into it without company.
+So, they don’t radiate out, they radiate in — a crush of the dead crowding gathering in about the doorway.
+Regarding that narrow doorway, one brochure posits that the constriction captures the idea that death is lonely, and that one passes into it without company.
 While this is true, it fails to capture the full scope of what’s being depicted.
 What it’s missing is grasped when you notice the door itself.
 Depicted on it are three circular images.
 The central image is of Christ.
 Above him are angels and below him appear to be the dead.
 Christ is seated.
 It’s pretty clearly a judgment seat as one of his arms points to the heavenly image above and the other down to the image of death below.
 The narrow doorway, then, can be coupled with the tumulus inscription to demonstrate that, more than merely death itself, it is judgment that is individual.
 God will not inquire what your nation did, but what you did.

 Moving on to the British cemetery at Tilly-sur-Seulles, we find the graves of nearly 1,000 Commonwealth soldiers, and, strikingly, 232 German dead.
 At the center of the cemetery, as at La Cambe, is a cross.
 Here, it is a Cross of Sacrifice, typical of Commonwealth cemeteries with more than 40 graves.
 Sharing characteristics of both Latin and Celtic crosses, the Cross of Sacrifice is usually of white stone typical to the given region.
 A stylized bronze sword, point down, is fixed to the front of the cross.
 Unlike the crosses at the German graves, it is not grim; though it is austere, even stark.
 Many have criticized the placement of a sword as glorifying or sacralizing war.
 Not so.
 The sword is meant to be both an offensive and, crucially, defensive weapon.
 It conveys, as well, the idea of chivalry, an ideal important to the British martial spirit.
 Warmongering is not in view.